mozilla/bedrock/README.md

 bedrock
 =======

-*bedrock* is the code name of the new mozilla.org.
+*bedrock* is the code name of mozilla.org.
 It is as shiny, awesome, and open sourcy as always.
 Perhaps even a little more.

 [![Build Status](https://travis-ci.org/mozilla/bedrock.svg?branch=master)](https://travis-ci.org/mozilla/bedrock)